newandrefelipe/asp_blog/README.md

 # ASP Blog

-Blog developed in ASP Classic and MySQL/SQLite databases.
+Small blog built using VBScript in Classic ASP and MySQL/SQLite.

 ## Installation